Painting your cabinets doesn’t have to be difficult, especially when you pick the best paint for the job!

 - Velvet Finishes

-Which paint is best for your cabinets will depend on a few factors, so let’s delve into each of these paint types.
+Which paint is best for your cabinets will depend on a few factors, including those mentioned above, so let’s delve into each of these paint types and see how they stack up.

 Alkyd Paint That Mimics Oil-Based